Avishyf/TrafficLight/README.md

 3. **Firmware**

-After connecting the wires, I flashed the WLED firmware onto the ESP8266 and connected it to my home network, you can find WLED repository here: https://github.com/WLED/WLED
+After connecting the wires, I flashed the WLED firmware onto the ESP8266 and connected it to my home network, you can find WLED repository [here](https://github.com/WLED/WLED)

 The LEDs were divided into three segments—one for each color—and configured to respond to commands from Home Assistant.